 I ALWAYS suggest that new LLC owners hire a registered agent service.
 You can click here to learn more about the best Iowa registered agent service.

 4. Choose Your LLC Address

-Some of the information you’ll need to include on the form includes:
+Some of the information you’ll need to include on the form includes the following:

-- The principal office address of your Iowa LLC, and
+- The principal office address of your Iowa LLC

 It’s important to note that if you sign this form yourself, your name will be listed on the public record.
 But if you use an LLC formation service, they’ll sign and file the Certificate of Organization on behalf of your Iowa LLC.